How to Dehydrate Noodles – Dehydrating Noodles, A Step-by-Step Guide

 Nesco Clean-A-Screens are removable and flexible mesh screen inserts that have both a distinct top and a bottom side.
 If you have a high-powered microscope, you would see the individual strands in mesh screens have a triangle shape.
 The bottom side of the screen feels smooth.
 The top point of the triangle feels rough as you rub your fingers across the mesh.

-The noodles from a 12-ounce package will fill 6 of my Nesco FD-75A dehydrator trays.
+The noodles from a 12-ounce package will fill seven to eight Nesco 13.5-inch round dehydrator trays.
 Let the cooked noodles cool a bit so you can easily handle them.

 cooked noodles on dehydrator trays | best foods to dehydrate for long term storage | dehydrating food for long term storage | dehydrated food recipes for long term storage | dehydrating meals for long term storage | food dehydrator for long term storage